katebonner/databae/README.md

 ## Credits

-This project is derivative of a group project, where my commits can be found here: https://github.com/Bprendaj/databae
+This project is derivative of a group project, where my original commits live: https://github.com/Bprendaj/databae